 Questions:

 Paul McGrady - tail wagging the dog - This seems to put back in question the single designator decision which would reopen all the results of WS1.
 Also let’s not dance around the issue - is there a possibility of moving ICANN?
-PIvoSilva - this is just a suggestion of a process and not suggesting a result - need to look at all the concerns of the community.
+Pedro Ivo da Silva - this is just a suggestion of a process and not suggesting a result - need to look at all the concerns of the community.
 Feasibility is a key requirement but the sub-group needs to reach its own conclusions.

 Thomas Rickert - Jordan Carter is recommending that the starting point is the WS1 recommendations.